vgitv/one-term.nvim/README.md

 ```

-## Precisions about some configurations
+## Precisions about the configuration

 * `bg_color`: if `nil`, the background color will be guessed by applying a
   factor to each red / green / blue part of the Normal background highlight